Last updated on September 19th, 2022 at 12:38 pm

 The Dark Days

-Young, naïve, Princeton undergrad, an accidental overachiever who aced every class in high school without trying and now had to put some effort in, I was fumbling my way through college, as any mildly depressed, overweight co-ed feeling out of place at a school full of rich and pretty people might do.
+Young, naïve, Princeton undergrad, an accidental overachiever who aced every class in high school without trying and now had to put some effort in, I was fumbling my way through college, like any mildly depressed, overweight co-ed feeling out of place at a school full of rich and pretty people might do.

-During Christmas break sophomore year, I drove south from my parents’ house in Massachusetts to a friend’s party in Rhode Island.
+During Christmas break sophomore year, I drove south from my parent’s house in Massachusetts to a friend’s party in Rhode Island.
 I didn’t want to get drunk, knowing how awful it felt – vertigo, throwing up, passing out.
 Been there, done that.

 I decided to only have two drinks that night.
 I just wanted to hang out with my friends and relax.
 At some point during the night, someone slipped something into my drink, and the rest of the night was erased, except for one slice of memory in which I was lying on my back in the backseat of a car with a man pounding into me and dark glass behind that.